ToxikDnb/MicrobitCPPSDK/README.md

 After eating ten pieces of food, the player wins and a victory screen is displayed!
 This game only uses 236 bytes of RAM and 3.4KB of rom, designed to show how both lightweight, readable and powerful the base SDK is

+---

 ## API Reference

+---

+## SDKs

 ### Microbit.h

-- Contains the basic functionality of the MicroBit, allowing for interaction with all of its internal peripherals and functions
+- Contains the complete functionality of the MicroBit SDK, allowing for interaction with all of its internal peripherals and functions.
+- Suitable for most projects requiring hardware interfacing to build common applications

+### MicrobitLite.h

+- Contains a more lightweight version of the MicroBit SDK, with a focus on simplicity and ease of use.
+- Contains all core functionality, but with no peripheral support or serial communication
+- Suitable for simple projects or projects that require a more lightweight SDK or ones that do not use the MicroBit's internal peripherals

 ### UGame.h

 - Contains the game development engine and support for custom IO systems.
+- More complex dev kit designed specifically for games

+---

+## Modules

+### Peripherals

+#### Internal

+##### Accelerometer

+Contains functions for utilising the in-built accelerometer on the MicroBit

+##### Buttons

+Contains functions for utilising the in-built buttons and capacitive rings on the MicroBit

+##### MatrixDisplay

+Contains functions for controlling the LED matrix display on the MicroBit

+#### External

+---

-### I2C.h
+### Core

+#### Delays

+Contains functions for pausing for specified periods of seconds, milliseconds or microseconds.

+#### GPIO

+Contains functions for controlling the GPIO pins on the MicroBit

+#### I2C

-- Contains logic for communicating over I2C
+Contains logic for communicating over I2C

+#### Maths

+Contains common mathematical and logical functions for use in the SDK and user code

+#### Serial

+Contains logic for communicating over Serial

 ## License